As soon as I completed my Johns Hopkins data science specialization with Coursera that one time, offers began flooding in.

 A recruitment speed dating.
 The idea of getting to know 20 people in one night is just up my sleeves.
 Here's what each event left me with:

-The event was geared towards developers, but the type of vacancy was pretty random.
+5 random minutes.
+The event was supposedly geared towards developers, but the type of vacancy was pretty random.
 Only a few of the companies that actually emailed me before the event was getting somewhere.
 After the first few exchanges, it began to feel a bit stressful.
 The room a bit too big, the speakers a bit too loud, and the companies a bit too self-absorbant.

 pizza boxes were lined up gave me the impression that the food was only for employees.
 An entire dinner pack had a recruiter’s name and company written on it, so…

 Some swag.
 Some of these companies were nice enough to give me a notebook or a mug or a tote bag.
 It’s a nice gesture, but I really wasn’t expecting anything other than a call or an email the next few days.
 It would probably just make more sense to hand out goodie bags at the end or the beginning to everyone who came, if you ask me.